David IV: Georgian power on Caucasus

 Having learned of the liberation of the Christian cities by the king of Georgia, the nobility of the ancient Armenian capital, Ani, sent representatives to David IV on August 20, 1124, to the source of the Bojana.
-Indeed, Ani had been in Muslim hands since its capture by Alp Arslan in 1064 and a forced Islamization of the city had taken place since the sale of Ani to the Shaddadids, to the discontent of the local Christian population.
-The said representatives then offered the monarch the surrender of the city.
+Indeed, Ani had been in Muslim hands since its capture by Alp Arslan in 1064, and a forced Islamization of the city had taken place since the sale of Ani to the Shaddadids, to the discontent of the local Christian population.
+The representatives then offered the monarch the surrender of the city.
 Taking this opportunity in hand, David summoned all his armies and entered Armenia with 60,000 men to take the city.
 Without a single fight, the Armenian population of Ani opened the gates to the Georgians, who captured Emir Abu'l-Aswar Shavur ibn Manuchihr (r.
 1118-1124) and exiled him and his family to Abkhazia.
 The region was then left to the governance of the Meskhetian nobility, to General Abuleti and his son Ivane.
 Armenian families (including many dispossessed nobles) subsequently established themselves in Georgia proper and the royal power built the city of Gori for them.
 Northern Armenia was thus annexed and incorporated into the Kingdom of Georgia, increasing the power of David IV in the region.